docpad-archive/documentation/community/plugins.html.md

 ## Deployers

-These are plugins that make [deploying](/docpad/deploy) to particular services even easier:
+These are plugins that make [deploying](/docpad/deploy) to particular services even easier.
+They have the `docpad-plugin-deployer` tag in the `keywords` of their `package.json` file.

 - [ghpages](/plugin/ghpages) - Deploy to [GitHub Pages](http://pages.github.com/) as easy as `docpad deploy-ghpages`
 - [sunny](https://github.com/bobobo1618/docpad-plugin-sunny) - Uploads site to cloud (AWS, Google Storage) after generation